 Albion

 Our ambition for Albion is to create a residential development that is both sympathetic to and celebratory of the history of the neighbourhood.
-The site itself has seen several uses over the years, including a playing home to the Albion Greyhound Stadium and, more recently, as a training ground for Rangers Football Club.
+The site itself has seen several uses over the years, including serving as the Albion Greyhound Stadium and, more recently, as a training ground for Rangers Football Club.
+Our proposals reflect the traditional four-storey tenemental perimeter block model common in Ibrox, comprising two U-shaped blocks defined by uniform brick bays and arched windows.
+The design draws on the formal consistency of the area’s historic tenements while incorporating references to the site’s sporting heritage, including the ‘bowl’ form of the former greyhound track.
+A monochromatic red palette further ties the development to the iconic Ibrox Main Stand.

 • Location: Edmiston Drive, Ibrox, Glasgow